 All Deliverables set out in the Project Brief (and amendments) will be transferred to the client within 4 weeks of the date that the scholar is due to submit their final thesis for assessment.
 Scholars will also provide a copy of the Deliverables to the CEED Office at this time.
-For ease, scholars are asked to send documents over email.
-If you prefer another method, please discuss with your scholar directly, including the return of any equipment.

-If the Deliverables are satisfactory, you as Client Mentor, will need to sign a CEED issued form (sent via email) stating that the Deliverables have been received and accepted.
+If the Deliverables are satisfactory, the Client Mentor, will need to sign a CEED issued form (sent via email) stating that the Deliverables have been received and accepted.
 When this acknowledgement is received by the CEED Office, the final invoice will be issued (remaining 50% of the project fee, plus any additional approved expenses), and Studentship and Supervisor payments paid.